Emosapien

 • “What’s one thing I appreciated today?”

-Emosapien’s Micro-Journals are short-form, low-effort journaling prompts that show up on clients’ phones or inboxes and take under 2 minutes to complete — perfect for reducing journaling friction.
+Emosapien’s Micro-Journals are short-form, low-effort journaling prompts that show up on clients’ phones or inboxes and take under 2 minutes to complete, which helps reduce journaling friction.

 Many tools help clients track progress but they don’t always close the loop with the therapist.
 That’s where Emosapien stands out.